kalviumcommunity/StuddyBuddy-1/Readme.md

 Explain this concept to a class 12 student: "What is Kirchhoff's Law?"
 ```

-We craft prompts based on user inputs and route types (plan, quiz, flashcards, etc.) to make GPT behave like a structured tutor.
+We craft prompts based on user inputs and route types (plan, quiz, flashcards, etc.) to make AI behave like a structured tutor.

 ---

 ### 📌 2.
 Structured Output

-To ensure the AI's output can be parsed and used in the frontend easily, we ask GPT to return **strictly structured JSON output**.
+To ensure the AI's output can be parsed and used in the frontend easily, we ask AI to return **strictly structured JSON output**.
 This ensures seamless UI integration and reduces hallucination.

 #### Example Prompts: